Industrial property purchase checklist

 This list is not meant to be all.
 It is meant to be a starting point from which one can take the necessary points.
-Over analysis could also lead to not concluding a transaction.
+Over-analysis could also lead to not concluding a transaction.

-Essential checks to be completed prior to the purchase of any Commercial, Retail or Industrial property.
+Industrial property purchase checklist is essential checks to be completed prior to the purchase of any Commercial, Retail or Industrial property.

 As most commercial property investments have some form of finance, we will start here as this is an area that sometimes takes much work and time to get in order.
 The list below is not finite, but does give an indication of the type of information banks require.
 Please expect a commercial property finance application to be a far harsher process than any residential one.